RAGBRAI riders react to staff resignations, new ride

 Later, the four-person staff announced the formation of Iowa’s Ride, which will take place July 19-25, 2020, about the same week as RAGBRAI XLVIII and said it would have a northern route.
 RAGBRAI has been in or through the area several times, with three overnight stops each in Waverly and Independence, with both involved in 2014, two in Oelwein and RAGBRAI VI in Vinton.

+“[T]hey refused to offer me that same opportunity to openly speak to the RAGBRAI nation and answer the hundreds of passionate questions asked about the future of RAGBRAI following the Des Moines Register’s handling of the Carson King story,” Juskiewicz wrote in the letter.

-On Wednesday, Juskiewicz told Waverly Newspapers that his main message is “the newsroom doesn’t speak for RAGBRAI, and RAGBRAI doesn’t speak for the newsroom.”
+On the phone, Juskiewicz told Waverly Newspapers that the basic thing he wanted to get across is “the newsroom doesn’t speak for RAGBRAI, and RAGBRAI doesn’t speak for the newsroom.”

 “They wouldn’t let me make that distinction,” he continued.
 “It was just basically, ‘Just play this out, it’s dying down, we don’t want to do anything more, so just ride it out.’
 I just couldn’t do that.